Guide to LED Lighting

 - SES, E14 and E27 refers to type of screw socket.
 SES stands for Small Edison Screw, which is the same as an E14 socket (i.e. base diameter or 14mm), which is usually found on chandelier type fittings.
 E27 sockets are Medium Edison Screw, with a base diameter of 27mm, and are usually found on table lamps, GLS pendants or PAR fixtures.

-- B15 and B22 are UK sockets and refer to type of bayonet socket.
+- B15 and B22 are types of bayonet socket.
 B15 sockets (i.e. base diameter or 15mm) are usually found on chandelier type fittings.
 B22 sockets, with a base diameter of 22mm, and are usually found on table lamps or GLS pendants.

 Low Voltage Lamps: